Service changes due to COVID-19

 - If you are a resident in temporary accommodation you will have been contacted directly by our temporary accommodation team to advise what support we can offer you.
 If you fall into difficulties as a result of COVID-19, please contact the temporary accommodation team directly on 01962 856 368 or by email email@example.com

 We’re working hard to minimise disruption to regular waste collections.
-There are some changes that we need your help and support with now (Monday 30 March).
+As the situation changes we may need your help and support.

 Longer collection running times